Dynind History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Dynind research.
-Another 155 words (11 lines of text) covering the years 1295, 1320, 1433, 1501, 1460 and 1486 are included under the topic Early Dynind History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1295, 1320, 1433, 1501, 1460, 1486, 1765 and 1784 are included under the topic Early Dynind History in all our PDF Extended History products and printed products wherever possible.

 Dynind Spelling Variations

 Dynind has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Dynham, Dinan, Dinham, Dinat, Dyneham and others.

 Early Notables of the Dynind family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Dynind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) are included under the topic Early Dynind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dynind family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Dyninds to arrive on North American shores: Thomas Dinham, who came to Virginia in 1731; George Dinham, who arrived in New England in 1763; as well as Daniel, James, Michael, and Thomas Dinan, who all settled in Philadelphia between 1840 and 1860..